UA Little Rock partnering with businesses to provide scholarships - NewsBreak

 The partnerships are to improve students’ lives and the Director of the School of Nursing, Sloan Davidson, says she is ecstatic students have this opportunity.

 “Hopefully students come out of the whole thing without a lot of debt.
-That’s really what we’re hoping the students can do.”Education Matters: UA Little Rock strives to make all feel welcomed & inclusive
+That’s really what we’re hoping the students can do.”Campus Spotlight: UA Little Rock strives to make all feel welcomed & inclusive

 For CHI St. Vincent not only are scholarships available but jobs will be guaranteed after graduation.